North York Central Library

-North York Central Library is a Toronto Public Library branch located in North York, Toronto, Ontario, Canada.
-It is one of the two libraries in Toronto considered to be "Research and Reference Libraries", the other being the Toronto Reference Library in the city's downtown core.
+North York Central Library is a Toronto Public Library branch located in North York City Centre, Toronto, Ontario, Canada.
+It is one of the two libraries in the Toronto public library system considered to be "Research and Reference Libraries", the other being the Toronto Reference Library in the city's downtown core.
 In contrast to the Toronto Reference Library, however, most of the items in the North York Central Library can be signed out.